ryanburnette/tmux-cheatsheet/content.md

 Hi.
-I'm Ryan Burnette, and I use tmux in my web development stack.
-This is my cheatsheet containing the commands and options that I use most frequently.
-I refer to other cheatsheets often and those are linked at the bottom.
+I'm Ryan Burnette, a web developer.
+Tmux is an integral part of my development workflow.
+Over time I have compiled this cheatsheet of frequently used commands, shortcuts, concepts and other useful ideas related to tmux.

 ## What Is tmux?